 Kiva Learning Center for Women and Children

 Kiva is a long-term residential treatment program for women, with and without children, who are seeking help for alcohol and other drug addiction.
 Over the course of approximately 90 days, clients receive supportive housing, treatment planning, parenting classes (and access to on-site child care), educational workshops, mental health counseling, domestic violence assistance, vocational training, recovery support services, and extensive linkages to community resources.

 New Connections is a short-term (30-, 60-, or 90-day) residential program that offers treatment and intensive case management to assist parolees, ex-offenders, and other criminal justice clients who are in danger of ongoing drug and alcohol abuse.
 Services are designed to help clients overcome re-entry barriers through assessment, individual and group counseling, treatment planning, vocational training, community referrals, and other support services.

 Adult Detox is located in Lemon Grove and provides short-term, non-medical residential detoxification for men and women experiencing problems with alcohol and other drugs.
 Over the course of 5 to 14 days, clients live in a safe, supportive environment and receive assessment, alcohol and drug education, treatment planning, an introduction to 12-Step recovery, and community referrals.
 Fees are based on a sliding scale.

-Perinatal Detox is a short-term, non-medical residential program specifically designed to help pregnant women detox from alcohol and other drugs in a safe and supportive environment.
+Kiva Detox is a short-term, non-medical residential program specifically designed to help women detox from alcohol and other drugs in a safe and supportive environment.
 This program is proud to report 100% drug-free births for pregnant and parenting women, and many women go on to receive further treatment and ongoing support at Kiva.